Two-Guys-and-a-Gal/NLP-Project/README.md

    + A README File that contains a description of the project and instructions on how to run it.
    + 2-5 Google Slides that summarize exploratory findings and modeling results, linked in the README.
 - What format will it be in?
+   + Github Repo with wrange.py, draft & final reports, and link to slide deck.
-   + Slide format, with agenda, executive summary, corpus overview, and modeling results, along with the Github Repo.
+   + Slide format, with agenda, executive summary, corpus overview, and modeling results.
 - Who will it be delivered to?
    + A General Audience
 - How will it be used?